 Note: This interface extends IExtPackBase and therefore supports all its methods and attributes as well.

-Extension pack file (aka tarball, .vbox-extpack) representation returned by IExtPackManager::openExtPackFile.
+Extension pack file (aka tarball, .vbox-extpack) representation returned by IExtPackManager::openExtPackFile().
 This provides the base extension pack information with the addition of the file name.
-It also provides an alternative to IExtPackManager::install.

 5.21.1.1 filePath (read-only)